kaushikthedeveloper/swirl-animation-cdn/README.md

 Expands upon the animation by :
 - Optimising on the rendering process
 - Rendering the animation only when elements with class name `play-background-animation` are visible (pause the animation rendering when its not visible)
+- Pause animation whenever 'pause-animation-on-hover' is in `hover` state